Learn to Play

 Links to YouTube videos covering key concepts & Paper handouts with key concepts

-Learn to play Guitar – Session 3 – Carolyn Huguenin
+Learn to play Guitar – LTP – Carolyn Huguenin

 Prerequisites: Basic understanding of the guitar, string names, and how to hold a pick would be preferred, but not required.